How to get the most value out of Quant Yeti ?

 The problem with luck is, bad things (=bad luck) will happen.
 It is just a matter of time.
 So if we pick and choose which trades to enter, we introduce chance to our performance and, most importantly, to our emotional state.
 We must avoid going on tilt because this is what causes people to blow up their accounts.
 That is why it is wise to follow all trades (or none) and avoid picking and choosing.

 We don't want to sugar coat anything.
-Quant Yeti will make mistakes and will lose money at times, so please don't expect to be profitable every day, but we believe in 100% transparency and that is why the entire order history of the account and performance charts are posted to the site and are updated at least twice a week.
+Quant Yeti will make mistakes and will lose money at times, so please don't expect to be profitable every day, but we believe in 100% transparency and that is why the entire order history of the account and performance charts are posted to the site and are updated on a regular basis.

 Every time Quant Yeti makes a move in the account, members are notified via text message which option we are buying/selling (ticker, quantity, expiration, strike... and price we are willing to pay).
 Most of the time we outline a trading strategy in advance and telegraph ahead of time which option we want to buy at what price.
 There are scenarios though when Quant Yeti places an order first and then sends out the text message immediately thereafter.

 Monthly Membership (30-day free trial)